 Campaigns#

-A campaign in EOS is an experiment that is executed multiple times in sequence.
-The parameters of the experiments usually differ.
-A campaign has some goals, such as to optimize some objectives by searching for optimal parameters.
-Campaigns are the highest-level execution unit in EOS, and can be used to implement autonomous (self-driving) labs.
+A campaign in EOS is a protocol executed multiple times in sequence, usually with varying parameters, toward goals such as optimizing objectives by searching for optimal parameters.
+Campaigns are the highest-level execution unit in EOS and can be used to implement autonomous (self-driving) labs.

-The DMTA loop is a common paradigm in autonomous experimentation and EOS campaigns can be used to implement it.
-EOS has built-in support for running campaigns of an experiment.
-In addition, EOS has a built-in Bayesian optimizer that can be used to optimize parameters.
+The DMTA loop is a common paradigm in autonomous experimentation, and EOS campaigns can implement it.
+EOS has built-in support for running campaigns of a protocol, including a built-in Bayesian optimizer for parameter optimization.

 Optimization Setup (Analyze and Design Phases)#

-Both the “analyze” and “design” phases of the DMTA loop can be automated by optimizing the parameters of experiments over time.
-This is natively supported by EOS through a built-in Bayesian optimizer that integrates with the campaign execution module.
-It is also possible to customize the optimization to incorporate custom algorithms such as reinforcement learning.
+Both the “analyze” and “design” phases of the DMTA loop can be automated by optimizing protocol parameters over time.
+EOS natively supports this through a built-in Bayesian optimizer that integrates with the campaign execution module.
+Custom algorithms such as reinforcement learning can also be incorporated.

-Let’s look at the color mixing experiment to see how a campaign with optimization can be set up.
-There are six dynamic parameters, which are the inputs of the optimization problem:
+The color mixing protocol shows how a campaign with optimization can be set up.
+It has ten dynamic parameters, all defined on the “mix_colors” task:

 cyan_volume: eos_dynamic